ZachBeta/choose_your_own_adventure/schema/wake_up_node_history.md

 }
 ```

+note: this should be generated fresh every new game - maybe use scene ID if we want to cache things

 Each choice during the wake-up sequence:
 1. Strengthens the associated voice
 2. Leads to a new node with more internal dialogue